crunchy-devops/glusterfs-storafe/README.md

 # glusterfs-storage
-Experimntal glusterfs as storage for docker and kubernetes
+Experimental glusterfs as storage for kubernetes